 International modern language and literature bibliographic database.
 Includes the MLA Directory of Periodicals, with citations from over 5,000 journals and series, monographs, working papers, and conference proceedings all together.
-It includes materials from 1923 to the present.

 Need the PDF/full-text?

 Use Article Linker to search for full-text across all databases.
 If the article isn't available, choose Request via ILLiad or use interlibrary loan to request a copy from another library.